okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/third-party-cookies/index.md

 For example, if your original Okta org is `companyname.okta.com`, and your app server is `app.companyname.com`, you would use the custom URL domain feature to give your Okta org a new URL like `login.companyname.com`.
 This puts your app and your Okta org within the same site.

-It's okay for the Okta org and the app server to have different subdomains (in the above example, `app` and `auth`).
+It's okay for the Okta org and the app server to have different subdomains (in the above example, `app` and `login`).
 Only the effective Top-Level Domain plus the one label immediately to its left (eTLD+1) need to be the same (in the example, `companyname.com`).

 After setting up custom URL domain, your need to update your configuration of the Okta Sign-In Widget and of any Okta SDKs, so that they use your new custom domain as the base URL of your org.